PeterMarshall29/book1/_sources/jupyternotebooks/introduction_to_pointers.md

 ```{code-block} c++
 std::cout << *myPointerTo_myInt << '\n';
 ```
-`*myPointerTo_myInt` is the value of the object that the pointer points at, in this case the value of `myInt` - this is called dereferencing.
+`*myPointerTo_myInt` is the value of the object pointer at by the pointer i.e. the value of the variable `myInt` - this is called dereferencing.

 Note: the use of the `*` is different when attached to an existing pointer in comparison to when used in a declaration.

-Dereferencing can also be used to modify the object pointed at - note the value of `myInt` was changed to '10'.
+Dereferencing can also be used to modify the object pointed at - in this example, the value of `myInt` was changed to '10' by dereferencing.
 ````
 `````{code_example-end}
 `````